Negative Shanshui: Real-time Interactive Ink Painting Synthesis: Related Work

 \subsection{Real-Time Generative Aesthetics}

 From early algorithmic art to AI-based image synthesis, generative systems have enabled open-ended visual forms that foreground contingency and iteration \cite{galanter_what_2003}.
-Recent advancements in diffusion models and AI synthesis have introduced new possibilities for real-time generation that respond to human input \cite{zhou_steering_2025}.
-Within this lineage, \textit{Negative Shanshui} engages with generative aesthetics through a real-time interactive approach that integrates gaze tracking and image synthesis.
+Recent advancements in diffusion models and AI synthesis have introduced new possibilities for real-time generation that respond to human input \cite{zhou_steering_2025}; AI-generated ink paintings rely on various embodied interactions to engage the audience. \cite{8978182, Zhou_2019_ICCV, 10.1162/leon_a_02474} Within this lineage, \textit{Negative Shanshui} engages with generative aesthetics through a real-time interactive approach that integrates gaze tracking and image synthesis.
 It uses live, embodied interaction, enabling a cyclical transformation between serene shanshui imagery and animated crisis scenes.
 The generative aesthetics is thus situated as an engaging performative layer atop the creative interface for the viewers.